debops/debops/docs/defaults-detailed.rst

   the ``192.0.2.1/24`` is the correct notation, and ``192.0.2.0/24`` is incorrect.

-``gateway`` or ``gateway4``
+``gateway`` or ``gateways``
   Optional.
-Specify the IPv4 address of the network gateway to which outgoing packets will be directed.

-``gateway6``
-  Optional.
-Specify the IPv6 address of the network gateway to which outgoing packets will be directed.
+Specify the IPv4 or IPv6 address of the network gateway to which outgoing packets will be directed.
+If it's a list of addresses, first valid address for a network type will be used as the gateway.

 DNS nameserver and search parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~